The Van Conversion Dream

 For years we’ve responded to subconscious prompts that promise happiness, but once you tear away the shiny wrapping, what lies beneath is an ugly, disposable lifestyle built on unfair trade, unethical practices and cruelty.

 So, what can you do?
 Buy less.
+Consume less (the nice part about living in a tiny space).
 Do your research.
 Choose products based on quality and provenance, not a fluctuating price point or a slick advert.
 Your body, mind, and bank balance will thank you for it.

 Ditching the waste.